tsprlng/useful-pgp-agent/tools/subplot/opgpcard.md

 a virtual smart card.
 Specifically one described in
 <https://gitlab.com/openpgp-card/virtual-cards>.
 The
-`openpgp-card/tools` crate is set up to generate tests only if the file `tools/virtual-card-available` exists, and the `openpgp-card` repository `.gitlab-ci.yml` file is set up to create that file when the repository is tested in GitLab CI.
+`openpgp-card/tools` crate is set up to generate tests only if the environment variable `CARD_BASED_TESTS` is set (to any value), and the `openpgp-card` repository `.gitlab-ci.yml` file is set up to set that environment variable when the repository is tested in GitLab CI.

 This means that if you run `cargo test`, no test code is normally generated from this document.
 To run the tests locally, outside of